Why should i spend money on saving energy?

 this system to me?

 Our technology is available only through Energy Performance International™.
-Since 2008 we have been providing energy optimization solutions in the Southern United States predominantly in Texas and Mississippi and have only recently, began our expansion into California, Nevada, Oklahoma and other states.
+Since 2008 we have been providing energy optimization solutions in the Southern United States predominantly in Texas and Mississippi and have only recently, begun our national and international expansion.

 How long will it take to get my money back?

-Your Return on Investment (ROI) will depend on what you are currently paying for a kilowatt hour, peak demand charges, hours of run-time, condition and age of your equipment and relative climate temperatures.
+Your Return on Investment (ROI) will depend on how much you are currently paying per kilowatt hour, peak demand charges, hours of run-time, condition and age of your equipment, and relative climate temperatures.
 Please note that the older the unit or the warmer the ambient temperatures, the better our results.
-Typical ROI is generally under 24 months and ROI’s of 9 - 18 months are not uncommon.
+Typical ROI is generally under 24 months.

 How often will my coils need to be cleaned after the